 Each participating institution controls the title, credit, and content of its own courses and recommends the first digit of the course number to indicate the level at which students normally take the course.
 Course prefixes and the last three digits of the course numbers are assigned by members of faculty discipline committees appointed for that purpose by the Florida Department of Education in Tallahassee.
-Individuals nominated to serve on these committees are selected to maintain a representative balance as to type of institution and discipline field or specialization.
+Individuals nominated to serve on these committees are selected to maintain a representative balance as to the type of institution and discipline field or specialization.

 The course prefix and each digit in the course number have a meaning in the SCNS.
 The listing of prefixes and associated courses is referred to as the “SCNS taxonomy.”
 Descriptions of the content of courses are referred to as “statewide course profiles.”